heapwolf/Porter/README.md

     );

-The `users` function was generated from it's definition in the `get` group.
+The `users` function was generated from its definition in the `get` group.
 We pass it 1) an object literal that supplants the values in the request url and 2) a callback function that will process when the request is done.

 ### A more complex example...